ufal/npfl138/tasks/reading_comprehension.md

 - `qas`: list of questions and answers, where each item consists of:
   - `question`: text of the question;
   - `answers`: a list of answers, each answer is composed of:
-    - `text`: answer test as string, exactly as appearing in the context;
+    - `text`: answer text as string, exactly as appearing in the context;
     - `start`: character offset of the answer text in the context.

 In the `train` and `dev` sets, each question has exactly one answer, while in